 Experience local culture as you stroll Aotea Square

-As you finish your coffee or snack, cross the street and walk behind The Civic to reach Aotea Square.
+As you finish your coffee or snack, cross the street and walk behind The Civic to reach Aotea Square, the next stop on your 1-day Auckland tour.
 The open public square is surrounded by modern developments and contains numerous contemporary sculptures and statues.

-Depending on the time of the year, you may find a public event, market, or skating rink set up in the centre of the square.
+Depending on the time of the year, you may find a public event, market, or skating rink set up in the centre of Aotea Square.
 You’ll also typically hear an eclectic mix of music coming from the various street performers.

 Take a walk around the square and soak up the atmosphere.
-It’s typically full of activity, thanks to the dozens of food trucks, restaurants, and cafes in the area.
+Aotea Square is typically full of activity, thanks to the dozens of food trucks, restaurants, and cafes in the area.
 Grab some more food or watch people as they hurry around the square.

 Climb to the observation deck in the Sky Tower